Kris Bryant Player Props: Rockies vs. Yankees

 Kris Bryant At The Plate

-- Bryant has seven doubles, six home runs and 23 walks while batting .261.
+- Bryant has seven doubles, seven home runs and 23 walks while hitting .261.

+- Bryant is batting .222 with one homer during his last games and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.